pllealfunes/nextjs-hobbyist/README.md

 - [ ] no spacing around media in create and edit post

 - [ ] clean up - more components, create more action files to move functions over, etc.
+- [ ] TipTap is now open sourced?
+- [ ] state management for CRUD POSTS and COMMENTS
+- [ ] what else can go into state management? ...profile and user info?

 ## Getting Started